rust-stuco/lectures/week8/slides.md

 fn first_word<'a>(s: &'a str) -> &'a str {
 ```

-* Every single `&` needed an attached `'something`
+* Before Rust 1.0, every single `&` needed an explicit `'something` annotation
-* But this became incredibly repetitive, and so the Rust team programmed the borrow checker to infer lifetime annotation patterns of certain situations
+* This became incredibly repetitive, and so the Rust team programmed the borrow checker to infer lifetime annotation patterns of certain situations
 * These patterns are called the _lifetime elision rules_